Design and Optimization of Heterogeneous Coded Distributed Computing with Nonuniform File Popularity: Conclusion

 \begin{IEEEbiographynophoto} {Yong Deng} (Member, IEEE) received the Ph.D. degree in electrical and computer engineering from Ontario Tech University, Canada, in 2021.
 Before that, he received the M.S. degree in Computer Science from Zhejiang Gongshang University, China, in 2016.
 From 2016 to 2017, he was a Visiting Researcher with Faculty of Business and Information Technology at Ontario Tech University.
 From 2021 to 2022, he was a Post-Doctoral fellow with the Edward S. Rogers Sr. Department of Electrical and Computer engineering, University of Toronto, Canada.
 From 2022 to 2023, he was an Assistant Professor (tenure-track) with the Department of Computer Science, St. Francis Xavier University, Canada.
 He is currently an Assistant Professor (tenure-track) with the Department of Software Engineering, Lakehead University, Canada.
 His research interests include optimization, coded caching, coded distributed computing, mechanism design in wireless networks and network security. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto} {Min Dong} (Senior Member, IEEE) received the B.Eng. degree from Tsinghua University, Beijing, China, in 1998, and the Ph.D. degree in electrical and computer engineering with a minor in applied mathematics from Cornell University, Ithaca, NY, in 2004.
+\begin{IEEEbiographynophoto} {Min Dong} (Fellow, IEEE) received the B.Eng. degree from Tsinghua University, Beijing, China, in 1998, and the Ph.D. degree in electrical and computer engineering with a minor in applied mathematics from Cornell University, Ithaca, NY, in 2004.
 From 2004 to 2008, she was with Qualcomm Research, Qualcomm Inc., San Diego, CA. Since 2008, she has been with Ontario Tech University, where she is currently a Professor with the Department of Electrical, Computer and Software Engineering.
 Her research interests include wireless communications, statistical signal processing, learning techniques, optimization and control applications in cyber-physical systems.

-Dr. Dong was the recipient of the Early Researcher Award from the Ontario Ministry of Research and Innovation in 2012, the Best Paper Award at IEEE ICCC in 2012, and the 2004 IEEE Signal Processing Society Best Paper Award.
+Dr. Dong received the Early Researcher Award from the Ontario Ministry of Research and Innovation in 2012, the Best Paper Award at IEEE ICCC in 2012, and the 2004 IEEE Signal Processing Society Best Paper Award.
 She is a co-author of the Best Student Paper at IEEE SPAWC 2021 and the Best Student Paper of Signal Processing for Communications and Networking at IEEE ICASSP 2016.
-She is an Editor for the IEEE TRANSACTIONS ON WIRELESS COMMUNICATIONS and IEEE OPEN JOURNAL of SIGNAL PROCESSING.
-She was an Associate Editor for the IEEE TRANSACTIONS ON SIGNAL PROCESSING (2010 -- 2014) and IEEE SIGNAL PROCESSING LETTERS (2009 -- 2013).
-She was on the Steering Committee of IEEE TRANSACTIONS ON MOBILE COMPUTING (2019 -- 2021).
-She was an Elected Member of the Signal Processing for Communications and Networking Technical Committee of IEEE Signal Processing Society (2013 -- 2018).
+She is a Senior Area Editor for IEEE TRANSACTIONS ON SIGNAL PROCESSING and an Associate Editor for the IEEE OPEN JOURNAL of SIGNAL PROCESSING.
+She served as an Editor for IEEE TRANSACTIONS ON WIRELESS COMMUNICATIONS (2018-2023) and as an Associate Editor for the IEEE TRANSACTIONS ON SIGNAL PROCESSING (2010-2014) and the IEEE SIGNAL PROCESSING LETTERS (2009-2013).
+She was also on the Steering Committee of the IEEE TRANSACTIONS ON MOBILE COMPUTING (2019-2021).
+She was an elected member of the Signal Processing for Communications and Networking (SP-COM) Technical Committee of IEEE Signal Processing Society (2013-2018).
 She was the lead Co-Chair of the Communications and Networks to Enable the Smart Grid Symposium at the IEEE International Conference on Smart Grid Communications in 2014. \end{IEEEbiographynophoto}